Who are the Palestinian prisoners released in exchange for Israeli hostages?

 They were accused of plotting a suicide bombing at a crowded pool hall near Tel Aviv in 2002 that killed 15 people.
 Later that year, they were found to have orchestrated a bombing at Hebrew University that killed nine people, including five American students.
 Israel had described Odeh, who was working as a painter at the university at the time, as the kingpin in the attack.

-All three were transferred to Egypt last Saturday.
-Their families live in Jerusalem and said they will join them in exile.
+All three were transferred to Egypt on Jan.
+25. Their families live in Jerusalem and said they will join them in exile.

 The Abu Hamid brothers

-Three brothers from the prominent Abu Hamid family of the Al-Amari refugee camp in Ramallah — Nasser, 51, Mohammad, 44, and Sharif, 48 — were also deported to Egypt last Saturday.
-They had been sentenced to life in prison over deadly militant attacks against Israelis in 2002.
+Three brothers from the prominent Abu Hamid family of the Al-Amari refugee camp in Ramallah — Nasser, 51, Mohammad, 44, and Sharif, 48 — were also deported to Egypt on Jan.
+25. They had been sentenced to life in prison over deadly militant attacks against Israelis in 2002.

 Their brother, a different Nasser Abu Hamid, was one of the founders of the Al-Aqsa Martyrs’ Brigade.
 He was also sentenced to life in prison for several deadly attacks.
 His 2022 death from lung cancer behind bars unleashed a wave of angry protests across the West Bank as Palestinian officials accused Israel of medical neglect.